Central Virginia I

 (1862 - 1864), Orange County

 A Union signal station first used during the Battle of Cedar Mountain (August 1862).
-Used by the Confederates afterwards.
+Used by the Confederates afterwards, and fortified by them as part of the Rapidan Line.
+Traces of earthworks may possibly remain (?) along the northwest side of the mountain facing the Rapidan River.

 Rapidan Station Battery